qwwwest/mempadx/README.md

 ## Welcome to MemPadX!

 **MemPadX** is a plain text outliner and note taking program with a tree structured index.
 All pages are stored in a single file.

+The "X" in **MemPadX** stands for cross-platform.

  ![MemPadX](mempadx.jpg)

 The **README.md** file you are reading right now has been written in MemPadX and exported to Markdown within the app.
-MemPadX is a very convinient way to write and organize your documentation.
+MemPadX is a very convenient way to write and organize your documentation.

 It is a port in Python of **MemPad**, a Windows program made by [Horst Schaeffer](https://horstmuc.de/wmem.htm).
-I needed to use MemPad in Linux but the program  failed to work in Wine, so i decided to bring it to Linux, MacOS, and more with a version written in python from scratch.
+I have been using Mempad for 20 years, but I am using Linux more and more and I *really*  wanted to use MemPad in Linux.
+Unfortunately the program  failed to work in Wine, so i decided to bring it to Linux, MacOS, and more with a version written in python _from scratch_.
+I did not use the windows source code.
+I only read how worked the binary Mempad File Format.

-The "X" in **MemPadX** stands for cross-platform.
+Also, my purpose is not to make a clone of MemPad for Windows.
+I want more.
+For example, I added the possibility to display a subset of Markdown: titles, bold, italics links are displayed as you type.

 ## Features

-Editing functions :
+Editing functions

 - Copy, cut, paste, undo/redo...
 - Open files with drag&drop or menu
-- Keep a fast access of the latest mempad files
+- Keep a fast access of the 10 latest mempad files
 - Save without prompting when you quit or open another mempad file
 - An Auto-Save option (every 5 minutes) is available in settings.
 - Designed as a "portable" program.
+- Search & Replace specific text within all pages.
+- Render basic markdown as you type (titles, bold...)
+- Export to plain text, Markdown and to HTML.

 Tree structure: